-Barry Share started Riversdale Clocks a repair and restoration business at Newport in the East Riding of Yorkshire in 1985 and went into semi-retirement in 2012.
+Riversdale Clocks was started by Barry Share in Newport in the East Riding of Yorkshire in 1985 as an antique clock repair and restoration business, specialising in making and restoring longcase clocks and went into semi-retirement in 2012.

 Some of the numerous parts, frets, turnings and mouldings made in the process of restoring and repairing antique clock cases at Riversdale